darkhelmet/verboselogging/posts/using-date-objects-with-ruby-ranges.md

 I used to have some *really* ugly code to generate the archive links you see on the right column of this blog.
 It was terrible.
-Granted it was some of the first code I wrote on this blog, and I was cruising through it because I just wanted to get it done and working, but still, it’s not really a valid excuse.
+Granted it was some of the first code I wrote on this blog, and I was cruising through it because I just wanted to get it done and working, but still, it's not really a valid excuse.
 [It can be seen here.](http://github.com/darkhelmet/darkblog/commit/f2eb11f9a07355a1de9e28ad8a1e4618445f75be)